aminnairi/renkei/README.md

 - **Standardized Error Structures**: Without a unified structure, errors across services are inconsistent, making it difficult for clients to interpret and handle them accurately.
 - **Centralized Control**: Configuring access controls and error handling in each service individually adds maintenance overhead and increases security risks. superblue allows centralized configuration of error handling, reducing redundancy and improving error clarity.
 - **Detailed Error Messages for Clients**: Client applications, such as mobile and web apps, need structured, predictable error responses to provide feedback to users and make intelligent retry or fallback decisions.
 - **Improved Security with Controlled Responses**: Detailed error messages must be managed carefully to avoid revealing sensitive information.
-With superblue, error responses can be configured to balance user feedback and security, ensuring that only necessary information is shared while maintaining safe practices.
+With `superblue`, error responses can be configured to balance user feedback and security, ensuring that only necessary information is shared while maintaining safe practices.

 With `superblue`, error handling becomes more manageable, consistent, and secure across both server and client applications.
 Centralized error structures reduce duplication and provide a more predictable experience for clients, while controlled error responses enhance security.

 ## Usage